qSOFA Score Calculator

 About the qSOFA Score Calculator

 qSOFA ≥2 is associated with a higher risk of in-hospital mortality compared with qSOFA <2.
 The score is best used as a prompt for fuller reassessment, including whether organ dysfunction may be present and whether local escalation pathways should be reviewed.
-Importantly, qSOFA is a screening tool, not a diagnostic criterion for sepsis — the Sepsis-3 definition still requires documented organ dysfunction (SOFA increase ≥2) in the setting of infection.
+Importantly, qSOFA is a screening tool, not a diagnostic criterion for sepsis — the consensus definition still requires documented organ dysfunction (SOFA increase ≥2) in the setting of infection.

 The simplicity of qSOFA makes it useful for initial triage in emergency departments, hospital floors, and resource-limited settings where laboratory results may not be immediately available.